Intrepid Potash Beats on Both Top and Bottom Lines

-For the quarter ended Dec.
-31 (Q4), Intrepid Potash beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Intrepid Potash beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue expanded and GAAP earnings per share contracted significantly.
+Compared to the prior-year quarter, revenue contracted.
+GAAP earnings per share dropped significantly.

 Margins shrank across the board.

-Intrepid Potash booked revenue of $110.9 million.
-The seven analysts polled by S&P Capital IQ wanted to see sales of $110.0 million on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+Intrepid Potash booked revenue of $99.3 million.
+The seven analysts polled by S&P Capital IQ hoped for a top line of $91.4 million on the same basis.
+GAAP reported sales were 14% lower than the prior-year quarter's $102.1 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.